- How is the science of the sea’s thermohaline cycle reproduced in our brain?

 Water is a “queer liquid,” chemically speaking.
 It breaks all the rules.
 When water freezes at 0° C, its volume increases by about 9 percent under atmospheric pressure.
 If the melting point is lowered by increased pressure, the increase in volume on freezing is even greater.
 Increasing pressure normally promotes a liquid to freeze, shifting the melting point to higher temperatures.
-With water the opposite happens.
+With water, the opposite happens.
 Increasing pressure decreases the freezing point.
 This is why brain surgeons use cold therapy in cases with high intracranial pressure.
 It helps improve neurologic function.
-Liquid water has a high density that increases on heating.
-But when it is cooled from body or room temperature liquid water becomes increasingly dense, as with other substances, but at approximately 4° C (39° F), pure water reaches its maximum density.
+Liquid water has a high density that increases with heating.
+But when it is cooled from the body or room temperature liquid water becomes increasingly dense, as with other substances, but at approximately 4° C (39° F), pure water reaches its maximum density.
 As it is cooled further to become ice, it expands to become less dense.
 This is why ice floats on liquid water.
 In biology, this temperature is never reached in a human life.

-The amount of oxygen that can be held by the water depends on the water temperature, salinity and pressure.
+The amount of oxygen that can be held by the water depends on the water temperature, salinity, and pressure.
 Colder water holds more oxygen, freshwater holds more oxygen than does saltwater, the amount of oxygen absorbed in water decreases as altitude increases because of the decrease in relative pressure.
 Flowing water is more likely to have high dissolved oxygen.
-Did you know that CSF has a pulsation from cilia on its ependymal cells that keeps it moving with in the subdural and sub arachnoid spaces?
+Did you know that CSF has a pulsation from cilia on its ependymal cells that keep it moving within the subdural and subarachnoid spaces?
 CSF follows all of waters principle’s if you just look for water chemistry’s special attributes.
 Few do.
 I look at our brain and see something rather different than everyone else does.
 Thousands of others have seen what is printed in neuroanatomy books.
 Sometimes, to understand the purpose of a thing, you have to look a set of circumstances that confound us, to see the real purpose of the process.
 The difference is you begin to see a new picture form to explain the set of circumstances.
 This is how innovation really happens.

 This water chemistry is very important when you consider how much specialization happens in the human neocortex.
 The other major effect is the massive heat release that occurs in the process of splitting electrons from water which generates massive amounts of thermal energy.
 The higher the temperature is present on the surface of an object, the more it can diminish a magnetic field.